quyentv1994/quyentv1994.github.io/docs/terms-of-use.markdown

 Termination does not affect any rights or obligations that have accrued prior to termination.

 ###12.
 Governing Law
-These Terms shall be governed by and construed in accordance with the laws of Hong Kong, without regard to conflict of law principles.
+These Terms shall be governed by and construed in accordance with the laws of **Hong Kong**, without regard to conflict of law principles.

 ###13.
 Changes to These Terms
 We may update these Terms from time to time.